IRADUKUNDAClaire/book-app-store/README.md

 # Features
 1. You can add book and it's descriptions

-2.You can delete book
+2. You can delete book
-#Tools
+# Tools
 1. VS Code

 # Author